 Bed bugs are parasitic pests that feed on the blood of mammals, including humans.
 They feed using their proboscis, an elongated, sucking mouthpart that they use to extract blood.
-Bed bugs typically hide out during the day in tight cracks and crevices, and become more active at night to feed.
+Bed bugs typically hide out during the day in tight cracks and crevices and become more active at night to feed.
 While not as common, bed bugs may feed during daylight hours in places like theaters, offices, libraries, shopping centers, and other places where people don’t typically stay overnight.

 Before feeding, adult bed bugs are oval, reddish-brown insects, and are flattened from top to bottom.
 After feeding, bed bugs' bodies swell, elongate, and turn a deep reddish-purple color.
-Nymphs (young bed bugs) look similar to adults, but are smaller in size.
+Nymphs (young bed bugs) look similar to adults but are smaller in size.
 Before feeding, nymphs are yellowish-white in color and, after feeding, they turn bright red.
 Bed bugs do not have wings.

 Are bed bugs dangerous?

 Bed bugs are not known to transmit a wide variety of diseases, and they aren’t considered to be a significant danger to people.
 Bed bugs are usually thought of as nuisance pests.
 However, some people are allergic to their saliva and do react to their bites.
-Their bites can be itchy, and may lead to secondary infections that require medical attention.
+Their bites can be itchy and may lead to secondary infections that require medical attention.
 A bed bug infestation can also create emotional stress and cause sleepless nights.

 Why do I have a bed bug problem?

 The most common way bed bugs are introduced into homes is by accident.
-Bed bugs congregate in public places, and will crawl onto you or your belongings after coming into contact with them.
+Bed bugs congregate in public places and will crawl onto you or your belongings after coming into contact with them.
 They then hitchhike their way, unnoticed, into your home.
-Bed bugs can also be brought onto your property by used furniture, mattresses, and box springs, or by migrating between walls.
+Bed bugs can also be brought onto your property on used furniture, mattresses, and box springs, or by migrating between walls.
 Bed bugs are prolific breeders and, once inside, their numbers will quickly multiply.

 Where will I find bed bugs?